• About

 fresh limes are cut in half ready to be juiced to make cordial

-Note: All measurements are Australian metric.
-Please refer to the recipe card below for conversions.
+Please refer to the recipe card below for quantities.

 Juicing the limes using an electric citric juicer